FAQ

 - You can steady your hand against the derailleur tension arm, start to back pedal the crank arm slowly.
 You want to have a slight tension on the chain from the extended part of the tool.
 [This is what rotates the chain rollers]

-- Once you have a good feel slowly start to squeeze the bottle and watch the lube being deposited on each roller of the chain.
+- Once you have a good feel, start to squeeze the bottle, backpedal the chain slowly and watch the lube being deposited on each roller of the chain.

 - Wipe off any excess lube from the chain, chain ring, cassette sprocket and derailleur pulley sprockets and your done.